nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 ## Parameters

-Some of these parameters automatically populate the OG tag keys in the [data dictionary]({{base.url}}/getting-started/configuring-links) of any link created from that `BranchUniversalObject`.
+Some of these parameters automatically [populate the OG tag parameters]({{base.url}}/getting-started/configuring-links) of any link created from that `BranchUniversalObject`.

 {% if page.ios %}